 The small changes you make in your daily routine can have a huge impact on your recovery.
 While it might be tempting to stay in bed, avoiding prolonged rest is key.
 Instead, focus on maintaining light activity to keep your muscles from getting stiff and to promote blood flow.
 Simple things like applying heat or ice can provide immediate relief from pain and swelling.
 Pay attention to your posture throughout the day and consider making ergonomic adjustments to your workspace to ensure you’re supporting your spine correctly.

-Partner with Your Healthcare Team
+Step 4: Work with Your Healthcare Team

 You don’t have to navigate this journey alone.
 Building a strong relationship with your healthcare providers is crucial for creating a successful treatment plan.
 Regular check-ins allow you to track your progress and make adjustments as your symptoms change.
 At Miami Stem Cell, we specialize in creating comprehensive, personalized treatment plans that go beyond temporary fixes to address the root cause of your pain.
 By working together, we can find the right path to help your body heal itself.